yacitus/SSAuction/frontend/README.md

 ## Known Bugs
-- don't display columns for buttons in Auction page table if no one is logged in to a team in the auction
+- have to refresh (more than once) to display buttons in Auction page Bids table if sign out and sign back in on that page

 # To Test
 - hidden high bid works